lacra-oloeriu/chessout/final-submission.md

 - From this point anyone who wants to join they can just pay directly and sign players in the tournament.
 - This way organizers they can keep doing what they do best and offer more attention to participangs and supporters present at the venue.
 - At the end with only one transaction they can distribute prizes and rewords.
 - This is it.
 Very simple and blocchain aspects are ingegratede elegantly in chessout.
-Web3 aspects of chessout are almost invisible and do not get in the way, they acutaly ecurage people to get get out and socialize and play more chess outside.
+Web3 aspects of chessout are almost invisible and do not get in the way, they acutaly encurage people to get get out, socialize and play more chess outside.

 7. Thank you for taking the time for viewing this untill the end.
 I hope you understend better now what Chessout is and how elegant is it's integration with multiversX